English, MA

 • The spectacular, award-winning Sir Duncan Rice Library, with over a million volumes, state-of-the-art technology and home to literary treasures collected over 500 years charting the power of the written word from ancient papyri and medieval manuscripts to contemporary e-books and other media.

-• Historic collections including a quarter of a million rare printed books, the 12th century Aberdeen Bestiary, MacBean Stuart and Jacobite Collection of international importance, the novels of Sir Walter Scott, and an exceptional collection of Charles Dickens’ first editions.
+• Historic collections include a quarter of a million rare printed books, the 12th century Aberdeen Bestiary, MacBean Stuart and Jacobite Collection of international importance, the novels of Sir Walter Scott, and an exceptional collection of Charles Dickens’ first editions.

 Entry Requirements